-If your facility has submitted a Form R or A in previous reporting years, a TRI Facility Identification Number (TRIFID) has already been assigned to your facility.
-If you do not know your facility's information used in prior years' submissions, you can search for this information while setting up your account in TRI-MEweb, contact your Regional TRI Program representative, or use Envirofacts to look up the address, facility name, or TRIFID at: https://www3.epa.gov/enviro.
+If your facility has submitted a Form R or A Certification Statement in previous reporting years, a TRI Facility Identification Number (TRIFID) has already been assigned to your facility.
+If you do not know your facility's information used in prior years' submissions, you can search for this information while setting up your account in TRI-MEweb, contact your Regional TRI Program representative, or use Envirofacts to look up the address, facility name, or TRIFID at: enviro.epa.gov.